Back to Articles

 What “property transfer” means in Kolkata

-In everyday terms, a property transfer means ownership moves from one person to another and the change is backed by a registered document.
+In simple terms, property transfer means ownership shifts from one person to another through a registered document.
 That registered document is what banks rely on for loans, and what future buyers rely on when you sell later.

 In Kolkata, transfers usually happen through one of these documents: